 Greece isn’t so big on Christmas – Easter is their big celebration.
 But Greece does do Christmas lights and every year, in some form or another, in Athens – Syntagma Square is the best place to see Christmas lights in Athens.
 Occasionally they’ll have live music to welcome in Christmas in Greece too.

-In 2013 Greece decorated their squares throughout the country with boats, to represent the strong seafaring nation that they are .
+In the past, Greece decorated their squares throughout the country with boats to represent the strong seafaring nation that they are .
 It was particularly poignant in that year as the economy reached a crisis point – boats represent a meaning to the Greeks; hope.
 The symbol was that ‘Greece sails forever’.
 More can be read about the interesting message here.

 The years have culminated for very harsh times for the Greek people.
 I know it’s a small gesture, but let’s hope the tree and beautiful way Syntagma has been lit up may at least go some way to giving some joy to the people – at least for a small period of time.